freeCodeCamp/learn-sql-by-building-a-student-database-part-1/TUTORIAL.md

 ### 610.1

-Change your `cat` command to loop through the test file instead of the full one.
+Back in the `insert_data.sh` script, change your `cat` command to loop through the test file instead of the full one.

 #### HINTS